mastrovi/SuperstarStudentScripts/Flagpole TOC Buttons/README.md

 5. Profit

 <i>This was made by Molly Wilson, published Sept.
 19 2024.
+Email me at maw17856@uga.edu if you have any problems or suggestions. </i>

-This is not yours unless you are me.
+<i>This is not yours unless you are me.
 Then it is yours.
 Hi, me.</i>